transplantation-immunology-maastricht/saddle-bags/README.md

 # Saddlebags
-A tool for generating allele submissions for the EMBL and IMGT nucleotide databases.
+A tool for generating allele submissions for the EMBL and IMGT/HLA nucleotide databases.

 ## Download the executable
 Download an executable for Windows from the Release page.